 Researchers evaluated three different mouse strains with varying sensitivity to radiation lung fibrosis in an effort to uncover the underlying mechanisms.

-The Trending With Impact series highlights Aging (Aging-US) publications that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
+The Trending With Impact series highlights Aging publications (listed as “Aging (Albany NY)” by Medline/PubMed and “Aging-US” by Web of Science) that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
 Look for future science news about the latest trending publications here, and at Aging-US.com.

-Aging (Aging-US) is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
+Aging is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
 These papers are available at no cost to readers on Aging-us.com.
 Open-access journals have the power to benefit humanity from the inside out by rapidly disseminating information that may be freely shared with researchers, colleagues, family, and friends around the world.

 For media inquiries, please contact firstname.lastname@example.org.